+We will resume our collection scheme from April 2021 onwards.
 If you would like to take part and begin watching wildlife in your garden at no cost, please register your interest.
-Visit our Eventbrite page below to request equipment by purchasing a free ticket.
+You will be able to visit our Eventbrite page below from April 2021 to request equipment by purchasing a free ticket.

 Please note due to the nature of the project equipment is only available to collect from our Glasgow office currently.
 Each month equipment will be available to pick up on a set day and must be returned on the stated day, usually within four weeks.

 In support of the Hedgehog Street campaign, we want to help put Scottish hedgehogs on the map and we need your help to do so.
 If you want to ensure your local area has hedgehogs for generations to come you can help by signing up to become a Hedgehog Champion for free.

 Over 30,000 have already done so, but we are lacking representation in Scotland!
 Through the HogWatch project we have over 50 new representatives for hedgehogs.
 Could you join them?

 Hedgehog Street is a community for those with an enthusiasm for hedgehogs and will give you access to loads of free useful resources to help spread the word and to help you find out more about hedgehogs.

 Online Hedgehog Training Courses